 DJ booth.
 David is in the booth, studying for his upcoming finals.
-Donna enters the booth looking grim and remarks that she'd love to just hide out there all day.
+Donna enters the booth looking grim, and remarks that she'd love to just hide out there all day.
 David informs her that he tried calling her all weekend, but Felice wouldn't let his calls through.
-Donna tells him she's mortified about getting so tanked on prom night...and then apologizes for the way Felice is blaming Mel for serving them champagne that night.
+Donna tells him she's mortified about getting so tanked on prom night, then apologizes for the way Felice is blaming Mel for serving them champagne that night.
 David kind of shrugs and says that she has to blame somebody.
-Well, OK...but in this case a lot of this is kind of Mel's fault.
-Donna says she's very scared that the board will ban her from graduating with her class, but David tells her he doesn't think that will happen, mostly because the board members all know Felice.
+Well, OK...but a lot of this is kind of Mel's fault.
+Donna says she's very scared that the board will ban her from graduating with her class, but David tells her he doesn't think that will happen, mostly 'cause the board members all know Felice.
 He breezily predicts that the whole thing will just blow over.

 Donna's house.
-Papa Martin wants to have their lawyer present at the hearing, but Felice thinks that's a bad idea because she's afraid of alienating the school board members.
+Papa Martin wants to have their lawyer present at the hearing, but Felice thinks that's a bad idea 'cause she doesn't want to alienate the school board members.
 She laments how humiliating this whole ordeal has been for her...so Donna, who is hovering nearby, apologizes for her drunkenness for the hundredth time.
-But she points out that she's the one who might not be able to graduate, and Felice snippily retorts that she should have thought about that before she got drunk.
-Donna blurts out that everyone was drinking, but Felice reminds her that she was the only one who nearly passed out right in front of Mrs. Teasley.
-Good point.
-Papa Martin interrupts his wife's bitchery to gently tell Donna to go get changed for the hearing.
-On her way out, Felice snaps at her to find something dignified to wear.
+That said, she points out that she's the one who might not be able to graduate, and Felice snippily retorts that she should have thought about that before she got drunk.
+Donna blurts out that everyone was drinking, but Felice reminds her that she was the only one who nearly passed out right in front of Mrs. Teasley...which, fair point.
+Papa Martin interrupts his wife's bitchery to gently tell Donna to go get changed for the hearing...and on her way out, Felice snaps at her to find something dignified to wear.
 Papa Martin just stares off in the distance, looking strained...and no doubt kicking himself for not following through with the divorce after his cunty wife cuckolded him in Season 2.

 The Peach Pit.
 The gang is sitting around a table, wondering how Donna's hearing is going.
-Ahn-drea explains that it's a closed door session, so no superfluous spectators are permitted.
-After a few minutes the phone rings, and Nat picks it up.
+Ahn-drea explains that it's a closed door session, so no superfluous spectators will be permitted.
+After a few minutes, the phone rings and Nat picks it up.
 He holds up the receiver and yells over to the gang that Donna is on the line...and Brenda volunteers to take the call.
 Donna tearfully tells her that she lost, meaning that the board won't allow her to graduate with the rest of the class.
-She's being suspended for five days, and after that she can return to school but not participate in graduation or any other senior activities.
+She's being suspended for five days, and after that she can return to school - but not participate in graduation or any other senior activities.
 She'll also have to go to summer school until August before she can receive her diploma.
-On top of that, she has to enroll in a substance abuse program, which I found kind of funny, since it's obvious that the biggest substance abuse problem Donna has is that she couldn't hold her liquor on one occasion because of how infrequently she drinks.
-Donna tells Brenda that her parents are refusing to file an appeal, so it looks like the punishment will stand.
+On top of that, she has to enroll in a substance abuse program, which I found kind of funny, since it's obvious that the biggest substance abuse problem Donna has is that she can't hold her liquor because of how infrequently she drinks.
+She tells Brenda that her parents are refusing to file an appeal, so it looks like the punishment will stand.
 She then breaks down and yammers once again about how she just wants to graduate with her friends.
 Brenda offers her sympathies, urges her to hold herself together, and assures her that her friends are with her in spirit.

 Papa Walsh's office.
 Brandon stops by to give Papa Walsh a heads up on what he's thinking of doing.
 They talk about how Papa Walsh attended protests against the Vietnam War back in the '60s, blah blah.
 Brandon then warns his dad that he's about to do something that could land him in trouble, but insists that someone has to stand up for Donna.
 Papa Walsh's only advice is that he should do his best to avoid getting arrested.